ronzeidman/ng2-ui-auth/README.md

 If something doesn't work, feel free to issue a pull request and/or create a new issue, I'm not sure I'll be responsive though since I use it internally for my project and will only update and fix the repository if it affects my work.
 If someone (like let's say @shahat) will want to take control of this repository and maintain it he is more than welcome to do so.

-If someone thinks that some of my code can be written better I encurage you to inform me.
+If someone thinks that some of my code can be written better I encourage you to inform me.